-and competition functions have been combined in the Office of Fair Trading, it is now proposed to separate these two functions (DBIS, 2011).
+In terms of organisational structure the most important change was the announcement of the merger of the Competition Authority with the National Consumer Agency ("NCA") on 14 October 2008.
+Mergers between agencies take time to bed down and for the new structure to perform in an efficient and effective manner.
+The competition and consumer protection functions are often combined (e.g. Canada, Australia and the US); while in other instances they are separate (e.g. European Union).
+In the case of the UK, where the consumer and competition functions have been combined in the Office of Fair Trading, it is now proposed to separate these two functions (DBIS, 2011).
 The fact that the competition and consumer functions are sometimes combined and sometimes not, suggests that there is not a strong a priori case for merging the two functions.
 In any event, irrespective of the merits, for a merger to be successful requires careful thought as to its implementation, resourcing and structuring.
 It is not clear that this is the case with respect to the proposed Competition Authority/NCA merger:

-• First, prior to the creation of the NCA in May 2007 the issue of whether the competition and consumer protection functions should be combined was considered and rejected (Consumer Strategy Group, 2005, pp. 84-87).
+- First, prior to the creation of the NCA in May 2007 the issue of whether the competition and consumer protection functions should be combined was considered and rejected (Consumer Strategy Group, 2005, pp. 84-87).
 When the Competition Authority/NCA merger was announced the NCA was in the process of relocating to Cork from Dublin and persons had been hired on that basis.
-The Competition Authority was and is located in Dublin.

-- Second, no well documented case has been articulated for the merger.
-In making the announcement the Minister made references to "synergies and efficiencies" (DETE, 2008a, p.
+The Competition Authority was and is located in Dublin. - Second, no well documented case has been articulated for the merger.
+In making the announcement the Minister made references to "synergies and efficiencies"

+(DETE, 2008a, p.
 2) which were subsequently repeated (DETE, 2008b, p.
 3).
-There is no credible documented estimate of the expected synergies.19 - Third, when the Minister made the announcement of the merger she said that "[D]etails [of the merger] would be worked upon over the coming months ... "(DETE, 2008a, p.2).
+There is no credible documented estimate of the expected synergies.19

+Third, when the Minister made the announcement of the merger she said that "[D]etails [of the merger] would be worked upon over the coming months ... "(DETE, 2008a, p.2).
 In other words, the decision to merge was taken without an analysis of how the merger was to work out in practice.
 Four years on, few details have been released for discussion or draft legislation published.

-Thus, the DJEI's role in relation to senior appointments and the organisation of the Competition Authority, if not to the funding, is consistent with the discussion in respect of the legislative framework for competition policy.
+Thus the DJEI's role in relation to senior appointments and the organisation of the Competition Authority, if not to the funding, is consistent with the discussion in respect of the legislative framework for competition policy.
 After a period of strong support for competition policy, measures were taken or proposed between 2008 and 2010 by the Minister that lessened the ability of the Competition Authority to effectively administer and enforce competition law.
-However, recent positive moves by the Minister with respect to senior appointments to the Competition Authority, combined with the increase in the number of staff positions for the Competition Authority under the EU-IMF Programme should, to a considerable extent, restore the Competition Authority's ability to enforce competition law.
-However, the ongoing uncertainty concerning the Competition Authority/NCA merger, for which no well argued justification has been presented, is a distraction that is unlikely to contribute positively towards the enforcement of competition policy.
+However, recent positive moves by the Minister with respect to senior appointments to the Competition Authority, combined with the EU-IMF Programme's consideration of the adequacy of the Competition Authority's funding should, to a considerable extent, restore the Competition Authority's ability to enforce competition law.